Oryza

 One species, Asian rice (O. sativa), provides 20% of global grain and is a food crop of major global importance.
 The species are divided into two subgroups within the genus.

 Species

-Inside the genus Oryza, species can be divided by their genomes types.
+Inside the genus Oryza, species can be divided by their genomes types (listed after each species name below).
 They include the diploid (2n = 24) AA of cultivated rice and their relatives, BB, CC, EE, FF and GG as well as the tetraploid (4n = 48) BBCC, CCDD, HHJJ, HHKK and KKLL.
 Species of the same genome type cross easily, while hybridizing different types requires techniques like embryo rescue.

 Over 300 names have been proposed for species, subspecies, and other infraspecific taxa within the genus.
 Published sources disagree as to how many of these should be recognized as distinct species.
 The following follows the World Checklist maintained by Kew Garden in London.